Memeplexx/olik/docs/readme-fetch.md

 # OULIK - FETCHING DATA #

-## FETCHING ASYNC STATE ##
-**Fetchers** report the status of a request, prevent duplicate simulataneous requests, cache responses, and automatically update your store.
+> **Fetchers** report the status of a request, prevent duplicate simulataneous requests, cache responses, and automatically update your store.

 Let's first assume that a store has been initialized as follows:
 ```Typescript